kaylynvaldezscott/python-challenge/README.md

 txtOUT.write("** end of output **")

-End result will give you a txt file called pyPoll.txt, which will give you a Financial Analysis of information read.
+End result will give you a txt file called pyPoll.txt, which will give you the Election Results of information read.